 Paul or Paulus Wegerlin was married to Otillia.
 We know this because they came to America together and we have a zillion records to prove that they came over together with two of their daughters that we also have old German birth records for.

-Another bit of proof is that during the 1736 PA Early Census Index, Johan Michael Weygell lived in Philadelphia County, and we already knew Paulus was leaving in nearby Lancaster County during that time period.
+Another bit of proof is that during the 1736 PA Early Census Index, Johan Michael Weygell lived in Philadelphia County, and we already knew Paulus was living in nearby Lancaster County during that time period.

 Life as we know it, for my family at least all leads back to a man by the name of Zacharias Wegerle aka Zacharia Weigel or Zacharias Wegerlin.
 He is my 8th great grandfather and he was born in or around 1638 in Lampertheim, Bergstrasse, Hessen, Germany which turns out means he was born in the town of Lampertheim within Bergstraße district.
 Lampertheim is a town in the Bergstraße district in Hesse, Germany.
 You can click here to view the map of the town as it exists today.